bebora/LeafRoute/routing/README.md

 make lambda
 make aws-lambda-package-lambda
 ```
+zip file will be in `lambda` folder
 `data.btl` **must be manually added** to the root of the generated zip file or the executable will load an empty map.
 # Testing
-Run build/main or the Docker image and test with curl:
+Run build/cppserver or the Docker image and test with curl:
 ```
 curl http://localhost:1337/getroutes?&s_lat=45.4667971&s_lon=9.1904984&e_lat=45.4783918&e_lon=9.224554764332705&reroute=false
  ```